Habtom1999/streaming-01-getting-started/README.md

 1. VS Code Extension: Python
 1. Git (configured with user.name and user.email - the same email you use for GitHub)

-Remember:

-- **Spacing, Spelling, Capitalization**: When programming, these are critical.
-Always double-check!

----

 ## Open Project Folder in VS Code

 In VS Code, open just your project repository folder, e.g. Documents/streaming-01-getting-started.